 User Action: Correct the program or the input data so that the correct syntax is used.
-See the Compaq Pascal Language Reference Manual for more information.
+See the HP Pascal for OpenVMS Language Reference Manual for more information.

 KEYCHANOT, key field change is not allowed

 Explanation: Your program attempted an UPDATE procedure for a record of an indexed file that would have changed the value of a key field, and this situation was disallowed when the file was created.